topseed/topseed-turbo/README.md

 Shellcache loads pages in a single-page application implementation.
 It uses jQuery slim, fetch, is loosely coupled and does not load the app shell DOM, only content.

-It requires jQuery and js-Signals.
+It requires jQuery and js-signals.
 In IE it requires fetch.
 When using with a sidebar, you need to handle the navigation.

 Shellcache has evolved from a mirror of of SmoothState.js.